Panzah-Nexus/voice-pipeline/docs/README.md

 # 📖 Voice Pipeline Documentation

-Welcome to the complete documentation for the **Voice AI Pipeline** running on **Nvidia A10 GPU** via Cerebrium.
-This system enables natural voice conversations with AI using your local microphone and speakers, with all AI processing happening on remote GPU infrastructure.
+Welcome to the complete documentation for the **Air-Gapped Voice AI Pipeline** running on **Nvidia A10 GPU** via Cerebrium.
+This system enables natural voice conversations with AI using your local microphone and speakers, with all AI processing happening on dedicated GPU infrastructure without external API dependencies.

 ## 🚀 Quick Start Guide